THREAT TO COMMERCIAL SHIPPING IN THE MEDITERRANEAN

 Gulf of SIRTE TTW Claim: Since 1973, Libya claims TTWs in the area south of 32deg 30mins North

+There are occasional reports of commercial vessels being detained by LNA patrols along the north-eastern coast close to Derna.
+The seizures show that the LNA-forces consider the No Sail Zone as active.
 A number of arbitrary merchant vessel have been seized near the Cyrenaica coast.
-The seizures show that the LNA-forces consider the No Sail Zone as active.
-Merchant vessels are frequently hailed when sailing near the Cyrenaica coast.
 Vessels have been requested to divert to the coast in order to be inspected and finally detained.
 In order to be released a fine has to be paid to the LNA authorities.
+Some operators report even a US $100,000 'release fee' if seized by LNA units around Derna while sailing in a roughly-defined No Sail Zone.
+There is an elevated threat of being detained if sailing too close to the coast of Derna.
 Based on this information we issue the following advice to merchant vessels:

 EU NAVFOR MED OPERATION IRINI: The European Union has launched a military operation of the coast of Libya in order to enforce the UN Arms Embargo in accordance with UN Security Council Resolution 2292(2016) and Resolution 2578 (2021).
 In this perspective an increased amount of naval units can be expected

-Since the summer of 2019 there have been frequent observations of loss and interference of Global Navigation Satellite Systems (GNSS) on board vessels and aircraft operating in the area roughly bounded by MALTA – ZUWARAH (west Libya) and MISARATAH (Libya).
+Since the summer of 2019 there have been frequent observations of loss and interference of Global Navigation Satellite Systems (GNSS) on board vessels and aircraft operating in the area roughly bounded by MALTA – ZUWARAH (western Libya) and MISARATA.
 Merchant vessels are advised to pay special attention when operating in this area and report similar observations to NATO Shipping Centre.

 The SECURITY and TERRORISM threat towards merchant vessels in open waters in the CENTRAL MEDITERRANEAN is LOW.